Francisco Bolognesi: Early life and education

 Francisco Bolognesi was born in Lima on 4 November 1816.
 He attended the Seminary of Arequipa until he was 16 and then entered into a career in commerce.
-His birthplace, known as the Casa de Bolognesi, later became a museum.
+His birthplace, known as the Casa de Bolognesi, is now a museum dedicated to the combatants (combatientes) of the Morro de Arica campaign.
+One of his siblings was colonel and composer Mariano Bolognesi (1826–1899).

-His father, Andrés Bolognesi was of Italian-Peruvian background and was a violin player for the court of the Viceroy.
-Francisco Bolognesi had a son called Federico Pablo whose son was Federico Bolognesi Bolognesi (2nd Vice president of Peru).
+His father, Andrés Bolognesi, was of Italian-Peruvian background and was a violin player for the court of the Viceroy.
+Francisco Bolognesi had a son called Federico Pablo, whose son was Federico Bolognesi Bolognesi (the second vice president of Peru).
 Federico Bolognesi Bolognesi had a daughter called Ana Maria Bolognesi who had two daughters called Ana Mamie and Selina Raguz Bolognesi.
 The Bolognesi family legacy lives on through Ana Mamie and Selina, who each have two children: Roberto and Emilia Abusada Raguz, and Elio and Benjamin Yagüe Raguz.
 Roberto and Emilia are the children of Roberto Abusada Salah, a renowned Peruvian economist.
 Roberto Abusada Salah was recognized for his significant contributions to Peru's economic policy, particularly during the 1990s when he played a crucial role in combating hyperinflation.